impactorbitco/handbook-main/content/ims/policies/information-security/IT Access Controls.md

 1. User Account Management

-To ensure access controls are properly implemented, Green Orbit Digital follows the following user account management procedures:
+To ensure access controls are properly implemented, Impact Orbit Creative Group follows the following user account management procedures:

 User Authentication: All users must authenticate through strong means, including but not limited to username and password combinations, multi-factor authentication (MFA), or biometrics, depending on the system and sensitivity of the data involved.